FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 "four-drachma(e) coin" is incorrect.

 See the appendex for more information on coin denomination information.

+### Gno.land Logical-Sociological Treatise

+Consider the following statements:

+ * The Federal Reserve was unconstitutionally ratified in order to debase the people's money from the underlying gold and silver.

+ * JP Morgan intentionally sank the Titanic to murder opposition such as Straus and Astor, specifically to debase the dollar and to steal the works of Nikolas Tesla.

+ * There exists at this moment a US-based global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive information from reaching public consciousness; and Twitter is complicit.

+ * The dynastic elites wish for global depopulation; and Covid19 was engineered for this purpose.

+ * Fauci should be in jail for illegaly aiding in the development of the Covid19 virus and lying to the US Congress about it under oath.

+ * The Trump administration broke the law by redacting and selectively pubishing the Epstein Files (and even deleted files after publishing this Dec 2025).

+ * Jesus was crucified primarily for protesting the tax system and also calling out the hypocracy of the Sanhedrin priests who followed the elitist (anti-goyic) anti-Torah inversions manifest in Babylonian Talmud.

+ * The AI bubble will collapse when people demand reparations and justice for the explosion of fraud enabled by AI API providers.

+ * The dollar and most fiat currencies will hyperinflate and collapse by 2030.

+ * Silver will temporarily replace gold and the dollar as the primary store of value and become once again the primary means of exchange; local crypto currencies will follow.

+ * In the long future most electric vehicles will use silver solid-state batteries.

+ * The USA will begin bartering grain for silver with China.

+ * The price of a quart of wheat will exceed $600 by 2030 if not much sooner.

+ * The Grand Solar Minimum will create a deficit in global food production for decades and we are at risk of a global Holodomor; this is why Bill Gates has been buying farmland.

+ * Stocking up on organic grains and organic legumes and silver is the best way for a nation's people to defend against a tyrannical government and mitigate excess immigration, and to survive the Grand Solar Minimum.

+ * Glyphosate in grains is a significant contributor to cancer; farmers may be pressured by weather and financial reasons to use glyphosate against the recommended directions to force an hearly harvest before cold weather.

+ * Chlorination (e.g. with chlorine dioxide) or ozonation of water soaked grains with application of UV light of certain frequencies may neutralize the glyphosate; studies are needed.

+ * The "10 Lost Tribes of Israel" are not all represented in the Jewish population, but are also mixed in the general Eurasian population as well other places such as in Etheopia.

+ * The intent behind the bombing of Hiroshima and Nagasaki was to genocide the Hebrew Israelites who settled in Japan after traveling due East of Jerusalem due to Genesis 3.

+ * Dolmen are related to the Ark of the Covenant, the two tablets of Moses, and originate from Mt Ebal in the Old Testament.

+Most if not all of the statements are true, but are not convincing unless the supporting evidence and discussions are also taken into account.
+Not only that, but there are at least two sides to a story, so the reader must also take into account the opposing statement and their justifications to truly understand what is real.

 ### Gno.land Genesis - Open Censorship-Resistant Programmable Knowledge Base